SummaryRead the full fact sheet

 - Wear sunglasses to protect your eyes.

-- Plant a low-allergy garden (plants that are pollinated by birds or insects, not wind) around your home, especially near the windows of your home.
+- Plant a (plants that are pollinated by birds or insects, not wind) around your home, especially near the windows of your home.

 Tips to reduce exposure to mould spores